 If you would like to keep up with my adventures and tips, please join my mailing list here.
 I publish a newsletter every month with updates on new blog posts and FREE printable downloads (i.e goals planner, destination bucket lists, packing lists, and more).
 There is no spam ever!
 Promised!

-If you would like to collaborate with me or have any questions, feel free to e-mail me at firstname.lastname@example.org!
-I look forward to chatting with you!
+If you would like to collaborate with The Blessing Bucket, click here to download my media kit.
+For any inquiries or questions, please e-mail email@example.com I look forward to chatting with you.

 “With every experience, every footstep, every story, a secret blessing has been collected in to our little bucket called life.”